ghosharunava/LibraryMarshmallowSingelMultiplePermssions/README.md

-# ★ Taking Permision in Manifest:
+# ★ Taking Permision in Manifest[Must call only this uses-permission for particular Permission]:

  ```java
  1.For Location [Fine_Location/COARSE_LOCATION]